Probability Bounding: Post-Hoc Calibration via Box-Constrained Softmax: Introduction

-In this study, we propose the \textbf{box-constrained softmax} ($\mathrm{BCSoftmax}$) function, an extension of the conventional $\mathrm{Softmax}$ function, by incorporating box constraints on the output probability vector.
-To achieve this in a principled way, we adopt an alternative formulation of the $\mathrm{Softmax}$ function, which characterizes it as the solution to a convex optimization problem~\cite{blondel2018smooth,blondel2020learning}.
-Although this formulation could pose computational challenges, we develop an \emph{exact and efficient} computation algorithm for $\mathrm{BCSoftmax}$, which runs in $O(K)$ time if only upper or lower bounds are applied; otherwise it runs in $O(K \log K)$ time.
-While several studies have extended the $\mathrm{Softmax}$ function to produce a sparse probability vector and control its sparsity~\cite{balazy2023r,laha2018controllable,martins2016softmax}, we focus on directly controlling the range of each probability via explicit box constraints, thereby addressing a fundamentally different requirement. \cref{fig:softmax_vs_bcsoftmax} illustrates the comparison between $\mathrm{Softmax}$ and $\mathrm{BCSoftmax}$ in a three-dimensional setting.
+To realize PB, we propose the \textbf{box-constrained softmax} ($\BCSoftmax$) function, an extension of the conventional $\Softmax$ function, by incorporating box constraints on the output probability vector.
+To achieve this in a principled way, we adopt a variational formulation of $\Softmax$, which characterizes it as the solution to a convex optimization problem~\citep{blondel2018smooth,blondel2020learning}.
+Although this formulation could pose computational challenges, we develop an \emph{exact and efficient} algorithm with a correctness guarantee for computing $\BCSoftmax$.
+It runs in expected $O(K)$ time if only upper or lower bounds are applied; otherwise, it runs in $O(K \log K)$ time. \Cref{fig:softmax_vs_bcsoftmax} illustrates the comparison between $\Softmax$ and $\BCSoftmax$ in a three-dimensional setting.

-Moreover, we propose two post-hoc calibration methods for classification models, \textbf{probability bounding} and \textbf{logit bounding}, based on $\mathrm{BCSoftmax}$.
-These methods calibrate classification models by learning the upper and lower bounds of either the output probability vector or logits.
-Our experimental results demonstrate that the proposed methods can improve calibration metrics, such as the expected calibration error, for neural network classifiers.
+Moreover, we propose other post-hoc calibration methods, \textbf{logit bounding} (LB) and \textbf{dual PB} (DPB), based on an analysis of PB.
+Our experimental results demonstrate that the proposed methods can improve calibration metrics, such as the expected calibration error, for NNs.

-The contributions of this paper are summarized as follows: \begin{itemize} \item We formulate the $\mathrm{BCSoftmax}$ function in a mathematically principled manner. \item We develop an efficient and exact computation algorithm for $\mathrm{BCSoftmax}$, with linear or nearly linear complexity. \item We propose two post-hoc calibration methods for classification models based on the $\mathrm{BCSoftmax}$ function: the probability bounding and the logit bounding. \item We empirically demonstrate the effectiveness of the proposed methods on the CIFAR-100, TinyImageNet, and 20NewsGroups datasets. \end{itemize}
+The contributions of this paper are summarized as follows: \begin{itemize} \item We propose a novel post-hoc calibration method, PB, which mitigates both overconfidence and underconfidence by bounding output probabilities. \item We characterize the conditions under which PB performs well and derive an upper bound on its calibration error. \item To realize PB, we formulate $\BCSoftmax$ and develop an efficient and exact algorithm for computing it. \item We propose two other post-hoc calibration methods based on a mathematical analysis of PB. \item We empirically demonstrate the effectiveness of the proposed methods on four real-world datasets. \end{itemize}